Frequently asked questions

 Can I bring extra furniture to the student accommodation?

-No, additional furniture is allowed in the student accommodation without prior written permission from the accommodation team.
+No, additional furniture is not allowed in the student accommodation unless you have prior written permission from the accommodation team.

 What happens to my mail?